 Standard compost bins can cost as little as £8.99 for Suffolk residents via the Suffolk Waste Partnership's home composting offer!
 Why not buy one for the garden fanatic in your family for Christmas?
 Better still consider giving them one of the specialist food waste systems and compost your cooked food waste as well?

-Follow our tips for great ways to reduce your food waste this Christmas - and all year round - by visiting the Making Food Waste History Campaign.
+Follow our tips for great ways to reduce your food waste this Christmas - and all year round - by visiting the Food Savvy Campaign.
 And for more ways to stay green this Christmas, why not check out our A-Z of Recycling for more useful tips and advice!